9th Division (South Vietnam): 1972–1974

-In late 1973 Brig.
-Gen. Huynh Van Lac replaced Maj.
-Gen. Tran Ba Di as commander of the Division.
+In late 1973 Brigadier general Huynh Van Lac replaced Major general Tran Ba Di as commander of the Division.
 A reorganization of IV Corps drew all Rangers out of the Corps and eliminated the 44th Special Tactical Zone.
 This change required the Division to assume responsibility for Châu Đốc and northern Kiên Giang Provinces as well as Kien Phong Province.
 It turned over its two southern provinces of Vĩnh Long and Vĩnh Bình to the 7th Division, recovered its 14th Regiment, which had been under the operational control of the 7th Division, and released its 15th Regiment to the operational control of the 21st Division in Chuong Thien Province.
 Thus with two infantry regiments, General Lac replaced the equivalent of three Ranger regiments in the northern districts of the border provinces.
-It was feasible only because the enemy main force in the area had been so severely damaged in the Hồng Ngự and Châu Đốc battles.
+It was feasible only because the enemy main force in the area had been so severely damaged in the Battle of Hồng Ngự.

-From 15 February to 14 May 1974 the 14th Regiment and one battalion from the 16th Regiment together with units from the 7th Division participated in the Battle of Tri Phap attacking a PAVN base area in Định Tường Province before PAVN forces arrived there.
+From 15 February to 14 May 1974 the 14th Regiment and one battalion from the 16th Regiment together with units from the 7th Division participated in the Battle of Tri Phap attacking a PAVN base area in Định Tường province before PAVN forces arrived there.

 In April 1974 during the Battle of Svay Rieng the 15th Infantry formed a task force with part of the 16th Armored Cavalry Squadron under the control of the 7th Division which, together with a 7th Division task force conducted a sweep of the Elephant's Foot (10.87°N 105.9°E) area of Cambodia.
 In 12 days of fighting in the border area, these two mobile task forces killed 850 PAVN soldiers, captured 31, collected over 100 weapons, and suffered fewer than 300 casualties, including 39 killed.